hashicorp/terraform-provider-google/website/docs/r/firestore_database.html.markdown

   The App Engine integration mode to use for this database.
   Possible values are: `ENABLED`, `DISABLED`.

+* `point_in_time_recovery_enablement` -
+  (Optional)
+  Whether to enable the PITR feature on this database.
+  If `POINT_IN_TIME_RECOVERY_ENABLED` is selected, reads are supported on selected versions of the data from within the past 7 days. versionRetentionPeriod and earliestVersionTime can be used to determine the supported versions.
+These include reads against any timestamp within the past hour and reads against 1-minute snapshots beyond 1 hour and within 7 days.
+  If `POINT_IN_TIME_RECOVERY_DISABLED` is selected, reads are supported on any version of the data from within the past 1 hour.
+  Default value is `POINT_IN_TIME_RECOVERY_DISABLED`.
+  Possible values are: `POINT_IN_TIME_RECOVERY_ENABLED`, `POINT_IN_TIME_RECOVERY_DISABLED`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.